 - Columbus State Community College

 - Otterbein University

 - The Ohio State University

 - Central Ohio Technical College

 - Ohio University

-- Capital University

-Students have several choices, and may use a combination of them, to complete up to two years' worth of college before they graduate high school.
+Students have several choices, and may use a combination of them, to complete 120 college credits before they graduate high school.
 Reynoldsburg High School has agreements with the colleges for specific courses, however, students can choose to take College Credit Plus courses from any college that offers a course that would benefit his/her future.
 This could include online courses.
 These courses have the possibility of being canceled due to our college partners not having a professor to teach a course, or if there are not enough students who sign up for the course.